Top Ten Tips For Successful Bluebirding

 DO NOT INSTALL NEST BOXES IF YOU CANNOT MAKE THIS COMMITMENT

 Select habitat in an open area, at least 300 feet from brush.
-Place the nest box in short or mowed grass with nearby perching sites: overhead wires, pastures fencing, or a standing dead tree.
+Place the nest box in short or mowed grass with nearby perching sites: overhead wires, pasture fencing, or a standing dead tree.
 Bluebirds prefer high ground rather than wetland areas.

 The Right Nest Boxes